ealva-com/eAlvaBrainz/README.md

 This repository consists of 3 parts:
   * **ealvabrainz** - A library which consists of 2 Retrofit interfaces, MusicBrainz and CoverArt, and supporting data classes to generate a MusicBrainz REST client.
-  * **ealvabrainz-service** - Higher-level abstractions that wraps the Retrofit clients with a richer interface, configures necessary Retrofit/OkHttp clients, and provides support for cache control/throttling/user agent/etc.
+  * **ealvabrainz-service** - Higher-level abstractions that wrap the Retrofit clients with a richer interface, configures necessary Retrofit/OkHttp clients, and provides support for cache control/throttling/user agent/etc.
   * **app** - Demonstrates search and lookup

-These libraries started as a small, very limited API, part of an app.
-The goal is to widen support to most of the API MusicBrainz and CoverArt provide.
-As of now things are very preliminary, a very small portion of the MusicBrainz API is supported, and no libraries are being published.
+As of now things are very preliminary, a very small portion of the MusicBrainz API is supported, and no libraries are being published. **Pull requests welcome.**
-Pull requests welcome.

 # Libraries
 ## ealvabrainz